ppy/osu-wiki/news/2025/2025-01-17-osumania-7k-world-cup-2025-qualifiers-recap.md

 ![Qualifier results table](/wiki/shared/news/2025-01-17-osumania-7k-world-cup-2025-qualifiers-recap/results.jpg?20250118)

-Starting things off with the top 3 seeds, it should come as no surprise that ::{ flag=KR }:: South Korea has once again risen up to the top spot with their new members ::{ flag=KR }:: [Kalkai](https://osu.ppy.sh/users/10790649) and ::{ flag=KR }:: [Crusher](https://osu.ppy.sh/users/7304158).
+Starting things off with the top 3 seeds, it should come as no surprise that ::{ flag=KR }:: South Korea has once again risen up to the top spot with their new members ::{ flag=KR }:: ::Kalkai::{ user-id=10790649 } and ::{ flag=KR }:: ::Crusher::{ user-id=7304158 }.
 Following up, we've got ::{ flag=CN }:: China and ::{ flag=PH }:: Philippines on the #2 and #3 seeds respectively, another two fan favourites whose performances have consistently been amongst the best.
 But who knows, maybe we'll find some upsets along the way!

 Other strong contenders like ::{ flag=JP }:: Japan, ::{ flag=ID }:: Indonesia, ::{ flag=US }:: United States, and ::{ flag=MY }:: Malaysia have also managed to stay on top of their game, but the same can't be said for everyone. ::{ flag=AU }:: Australia, placing #7 last year, has fallen short from qualifying to the top 32 by placing into the #33 seed.
 Several other past top performers like ::{ flag=TH }:: Thailand, ::{ flag=CA }:: Canada, and ::{ flag=PL }:: Poland have also dropped slightly even though they still qualified to play.
 The biggest surprise must've been ::{ flag=BR }:: Brazil, which opted to drop out from the tournament despite having been considered one of the stronger teams in the past.
 May we see them again in the future.